liipeandre/sistema-controle-estoque-mvc/README.md

-# Sistema de Controle de Estoque

-Um sistema bem simples de controle de estoque, desenvolvido por mim, usando as tecnologias: HTML5, CSS3 com Bootstrap e PHP para o backend.
-O backend está estruturado numa arquitetura em camadas (MVC) e usando PDO para conexão com o banco de dados.
-Suas funcionalidades incluem:

-- Sistema de autenticação.
-- CRUD completo de produtos (insert, delete, list, view e edit).
-- Suporte a requisições assíncronas (REST), usando JSON.
+# Inventory Control System

-## Autor
+## Author

 - André Felipe Pereira dos Santos

-## Descrição
+## Description

-Este repositório possui:
+A very simple inventory control system, using technologies: HTML5, CSS3 with Bootstrap and PHP for the backend.
+The backend is structured in an architecture in layers and using PDO to connect to the database.
+Its features include:

+- Authentication system.
+- Complete CRUD of products (insert, delete, list, view and edit).
+- Support for asynchronous requests (REST), using JSON.

+This repository has:

-- O código-fonte desenvolvido para o backend e frontend.
+- Source code developed for the backend and frontend.
-- O arquivo .mwb, contendo o modelo físico do banco de dados.
+- The .mwb file, containing the physical model of the database.